Hello!

 Try all of them!

 Then you can try yourself Linux Mint.
-Mint is based on Ubuntu LTS, so if you install a Linux Mint 20 “Ulyana”, it is basically a modified Ubuntu 20.04, minus snaps, plus flatpaks :smiley: and most probably with a Cinnamon DE.
+Mint is based on Ubuntu LTS, so if you install a Linux Mint 20 “Ulyana”, it is basically a modified Ubuntu 20.04, minus snaps, plus flatpaks and most probably with a Cinnamon DE.
 That means, all native Ubuntu packages are possible to install and run flawlessly on Mint, and tricky recipes you may find on the internet valid for Ubuntu, will be valid for Mint as well.

 You can get Mint in different flavours too, such as XFCE, MATE, Cinnamon.